skishore/inkstone/README.md

 ### Upcoming features

-Right now, Inkstone only supports simplified characters.
-Adding an option to study traditional characters is on the roadmap, as are a number of other significant new features - see `todo.txt` for a list.
+See `todo.txt` for a list of planned features.
 If there's something you'd like to see added that's not in that file, open an issue or drop me an email at `kshaunak "at" gmail.com`.